A summer at Atlas Antibodies

 What would you say was challenging about your role?

 Najma: I would say time sensitivity in certain aspects of the procedures was the most challenging part for me.
 It meant that it did not leave room for unplanned interruptions.
-While it was resolvable, it led to a couple of intense minutes at the beginning.
+While it was resolvable, it led to a couple of intense minutes in the beginning.

 What would you say that you have learned during your employment?